awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-association-target.md

 # AWS::SSM::Association Target<a name="aws-properties-ssm-association-target"></a>

  `Target` is a property of the [AWS::SSM::Association](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-association.html) resource that specifies the targets for an SSM document in Systems Manager\.
+You can target all instances in an AWS account by specifying the `InstanceIds` key with a value of `*`\.
+To view a JSON and a YAML example that targets all instances, see "Create an association for all managed instances in an AWS account" on the Examples page\.

 ## Syntax<a name="aws-properties-ssm-association-target-syntax"></a>